Release Date: 11/16/2010

 The Need for Speed series has been seriously confused and hurting since Most Wanted.
 While Shift was a simulator, the other ones in between have been either subpar or bad.
 Hot Pursuit revives the classic entry with the Burnout team behind the wheels, and this feels more like Burnout than Need for Speed, however.
 Using the Paradise engine Criterion did a good job making the game both look pretty and giving us a Burnout feel with real-world cars.
 These are slick cars ranging from Mustangs to Maseratis.

 As the name would suggest it’s about cops versus racers, and each opponent gets a set of four weapons.
 Cops get EMP, Helicopter, Spike Strip, and Road Block.
 Each is pretty self-explanatory, but this feels like a glorified version of Burnout’s Road Rage mode.
 Racers get the same, but instead of a helicopter, and roadblock, they get a Jammer and Turbo which is an extra boost of NOS.
 Now you can earn turbo by doing crazy stuff as well.

 The world map is also classic Burnout style with each icon labeled for racer or cop and there are previews, time trials, and special events for each side.
-There is also the Autolog which is a social networking type setup.
+There is also Autolog which is a social networking type setup.
 Your friend’s best scores will be posted, and you can post screenshots and videos of your races.
 If a friend beats your score you can jump right into that race and try to beat it.
-While the single player is fun it’s the online stuff that makes the game shine with all the weapons.
-The single player feels predictable and stale compared to multiplayer because it feels like this game was made with multiplayer in mind.
-You earn bounty and have to hit certain goals in single player, but it’s nothing we haven’t seen in racing games already.
+While the single-player is fun it’s the online stuff that makes the game shine with all the weapons.
+The single-player feels predictable and stale compared to multiplayer because it feels like this game was made with multiplayer in mind.
+You earn a bounty and have to hit certain goals in single-player, but it’s nothing we haven’t seen in racing games already.